 - Priority Mail Cubic – This is your savior for shipments that are on the heavier, larger side!
 Basically, Cubic rates are based on package size, so make sure your boxes are as small as possible, though be sure that you still leave room for padding and protection for your products.
 You can use free packaging from USPS or use your own packaging, and you’ll be all set to ship!

 With valuable or fragile shipments, take a peek at adding insurance!
 This will allow you to cover any losses or damage to your one-of-a-kind products.
 Priority Mail shipments include insurance through USPS, but for First Class Packages you’ll need to insure those shipments to protect your business.

-Use Online Shipping Software to Save Money on Shipping Crafts
+Use Online Shipping Software to Save the Most Money on Labels

 Like any other smaller items, you’ll save the most cash shipping crafts by using online shipping software to buy postage!
 This will give you the deepest commercial discounts available through USPS, which is a huge plus!
-With those discounts, you’d be saving up to 59% on First Class Package Service, 65 cents on Flat Rate shipments (this stacks up in the long run), and 90% with Priority Mail Cubic (sheesh!).
+By taking advantage of those discounts, you’ll put the most money possible back in your pocket that you can either reinvest in your business or use for whatever you like.